fashn-AI/fashn-n8n/README.md

 ## Version history

+#### 0.1.2

+- Remove the use of global setTimeout in the node source code

 #### 0.1.1

 - Remove fashn sdk external dependency and use the API directly (Dependencies are not allowed in n8n community plugins)